PVL: Ahmedabad Defenders pick thrilling win over Kochi Blue Spikers | www.lokmattimes.com

 PVL: Ahmedabad Defenders pick thrilling win over Kochi Blue Spikers

-Kochi, Feb 26 Ahmedabad Defenders came from behind to pick up a stunning 15-5, 11-15, 9-15, 15-12, 15-14 win over the Kochi Blue Spikers in the second season of the Prime Volleyball League on Sunday at the Regional Sports Centre, here.
+Ahmedabad Defenders came from behind to pick up a stunning 15-5, 11-15, 9-15, 15-12, 15-14 win over the Kochi Blue Spikers in the second season of the Prime Volleyball League here at the Regional Sports Centre, Kochi.
+Nandagopal was named the 'Player of the match'.

 With Ahmedabad reading Shubham well, the Spikers sent Geroge Antony and Jibin Sebastian to the court and Kochi's attacks improved.
 The presence of the duo also opened up Erin to be more aggressive with his spikes and Kochi found a way back.